alib-prvt/doclyab/README.md

 This was done to decouple both areas and keep each solution focused on their task at hand; it also allows each solution to be deployed, scaled and released independently and for the API to potentially be offered to other consumers.

-When retrieving Doctors data i took the approach of implementing this behind the applications own API thus removing the front-ends reliance on knowing how Google Places API is implemented, reduce exposure of any API keys and allowing in future the backend to take control of things such as sanitising data to reduce the response payload without burdening the user-experience.
+When retrieving Doctors data I took the approach of implementing this behind the applications own API thus removing the front-ends reliance on knowing how Google Places API is implemented, reduce exposure of any API keys and allowing in future the backend to take control of things such as sanitising data to reduce the response payload without burdening the user-experience.

 I would in future move this behind a Doctors data service layer on the backend with the endpoint implementing the service layer; this will then allow the endpoint and response we send to remain the same no matter what data source we use for the Doctor's data.
 This would allow us to keep the API un-versioned and the response consistently the same for the end user.